mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/install-airgapped/index.md

 - The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air-gapped installation.

+- If you would like to use Kommander for multi-cluster management capabilities, you need to exercise additional configuration steps.
+Please refer to the [Kommander air-gapped installation documentation][kommander_air_gapped_install].

 ## Control plane nodes

 - You should have at least three control plane nodes.